Great technology generally means more customers. In turn, more customers generally mean more growth.

 What is the team dynamic of the developers?
 Can it be a rollercoaster?

 I love working on the development team at Traction Guest, it is hands down the best team I’ve worked on.
 People communicate openly and plainly.
-As a fast-growing company, things can change quickly and often, which can sometimes be tough to change gears quickly, but the team as a whole is really supportive of each other so we’ve become pretty good at helping one another adapting quickly.
+As a fast-growing company, things can change quickly and often, which can sometimes be tough to change gears quickly, but the team as a whole is really supportive of each other so we’ve become pretty good at helping one another adapt quickly.

 What feature of the Traction Guest VMS are you most proud of?